8 Keys to Washing Dishes by Hand

 Although washing dishes is a simple and intuitive task, it’s also easy to make mistakes.
 These errors can put your health at risk or damage your dishes and utensils.

 Therefore, we must take a look at some of the most common mistakes people make when they wash their dishes.
-Our kitchens are the room in our homes with the most bacteria, especially by the sink.
+Our kitchens are the room with the most bacteria in our homes, especially by the sink.
 Pay attention to the following mistakes so you can avoid them and wash your dishes more effectively.

 Keep reading: How to Wash and Disinfect Wooden Kitchen Utensils